abhishek-isentia/Competency-Test/Data-Engineer-Test.md

 # Intructions

 - Please use Compose for storing the results of the scrape the following challenge
-- Please use Python, NodeJS, ExpressJS, and AngularJS for the following challenge
 - Candidate should put their test results on a public code repository hosted on Github
 - Once test is completed please share the Github repository URL to hiring team so they can review your work